Sonos Play:3 Review

 The output can be much improved by adding a second Play:3 speaker and pairing the two.
 That, of course, makes for a £500+ price tag, even before you consider the £39 Bridge unit that plugs in to the router (so the speaker doesn’t need to) and allows you to listen to your music without being in arms’ length of your PC.

 The Sonos Play:3 is a really impressive network music player that is ideal for music fans with smaller homes to fill with sound.
-Though the need for a separate Bridge unit bumps up the price a smidgen, for £300 you have an incredibly flexible music system that lets you choose from among millions of tracks as well as the contents of your locally-stored music and iTunes library.
+For £259 you have an incredibly flexible music system that lets you choose from among millions of tracks as well as the contents of your locally-stored music and iTunes library.